-To withdraw from a course after the second week of the regular semester (or after the first day for an intensive course), a student may submit a Student Transaction Form to the Registrar.
-The form must be signed by the student's academic advisor(s) and course instructor.
+To withdraw from a course after the second week of the regular semester (or after the first day for an intensive course, or first week of an eight week session), a student may submit a Student Transaction Form to the Registrar.
+The form must be signed by the student's academic advisor or approved by email from the advisor to the Registrar, and course instructor.
 A grade of W will be entered on the student's academic record.
-There is a \$15.00 change fee assessed per transaction form submitted.
+There is a \$20.00 change fee assessed per transaction form submitted.
 There is no tuition refund for course withdrawal.

-Students may not withdraw from any course after the tenth week of the semester (or after the third day for an intensive course), except for medical reasons, serious family emergency, or other extenuating circumstances as determined by the Vice President for Academic Affairs.
+Students may not withdraw from any course after the tenth week of the semester (or after the third day for an intensive course, or fifth week of an eight week session), except for medical reasons, serious family emergency, or other extenuating circumstances as determined by the Vice President for Academic Affairs.

 Students should seek guidance from the financial aid office prior to withdrawing from any courses.
 Withdrawing may affect eligibility for federal student aid in subsequent semesters.
-(Withdrawal from courses impacts course completion ratios per semester - the required 75% course completion rate each semester to maintain federal aid eligibility).
+(Withdrawal from courses impacts PACE completion percentage per semester - the required 75% course completion rate each semester to maintain federal aid eligibility).